 - 1. Turn the blower on and run it for 5 minutes to allow air filtration - 2.
 Confirm inward airflow by holding a piece of tissue at the middle of the edge of the viewing panel and ensure it is drawn in - 3.
 Disinfect the interior surfaces with a suitable, noncorrosive disinfectant (usually 70% Ethanol) - 4.
 Assemble all materials required for the procedure and load them into the cabinet, avoiding the obstruction of air grilles (clutter inside BSC may impede proper airflow and the level of protection provided) - 5.
 Segregate "clean" items from "waste" items.

-Created: 2013 Page 1 of 2
+Office of the Chief Risk Officer Created: 2013 Current as of 2023 Page 1 of 2